unxversal/cxmpute-core/markdown/markets.md

     *   `pending`: The amount of an asset locked for open orders or as margin for open positions.
     *   Total owned internally = `balance` + `pending`.
 3.  **Locking Purpose:** To ensure that a user has sufficient funds to cover their order if it gets filled or to meet margin requirements for derivative positions.
-4.  **Fees:** Trading fees (e.g., 0.5% or `FEE_BPS = 50` if it's 0.5%, your code has `FEE_BPS = 100` which is 1%) are typically calculated on the notional value of the trade and are usually deducted from the quote asset (`USDC`) balance.
+4.  **Fees:** Trading fees (e.g., 1% or `FEE_BPS = 100` if it's 1%) are typically calculated on the notional value of the trade and are usually deducted from the quote asset (`USDC`) balance.
 For simplicity in locking, the maximum potential fee might be included in the locked amount for certain order types.

 ---